vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 The situation which Mr. Tilak occupied towards the middle of 1920 was the most enviable any public man has occupied in India.
-He was the most success- ful and the most longlived of the band of self-sacrificing workers who started the New English School (1880), the Kesari and the Mahratta (1881).
+He was the most success###ful and the most longlived of the band of self-sacrificing workers who started the New English School (1880), the Kesari and the Mahratta (1881).
 His opponents — Ranade, Telang, Mehta and Gokhale — were gathered